ongres/stackgres/web/SITES_MERGE_PLAYBOOK.md

   longer hardcoded here: `layouts/partials/search.html` renders it from `data/doc_versions.yaml` (relURL paths, so it works on any host) — a per-version build should append entries there.
+- **`/doc/latest` URL compatibility (SEO).** The live site's canonical docs URLs are `/doc/latest/...` (and `/doc/1.x/...`); the merged site serves docs flat at `/doc/...` and has no `/doc/latest`.
+Before the unified site replaces stackgres.io, those URLs must keep resolving (server redirects or Hugo aliases), and internal links that point at `doc/latest` (footer Resources menu) must keep working.
+Do not rewrite such urls to `doc` — public URL parity with the standalone site is the constraint.
 - **Docs search.** sg-doc ships a lunr search fed by an `index.json` output on the docs *home* page.
 The merged site's home belongs to the main web; the docs section's JSON output needs rewiring (outputs config on the `doc` section).